dltj/dltj-blog/content/2023-01-19-issue-96-metadata.md

 ## Who me?
 {: #alan}
-{% include image.html wpsrc="2023/2023-01-19-alan-who-me.jpg" float="right" width="300" alt="Photograph of a white cat with black splotches sitting on a wicker cat tree in front of a sliding door.
-The cat's body is facing a way but it has its head twisted back towards the camera." %}
+{{ image(float="right", width="300", localsrc="2023/2023-01-19-alan-who-me.jpg", alt="Photograph of a white cat with black splotches sitting on a wicker cat tree in front of a sliding door.
+The cat's body is facing a way but it has its head twisted back towards the camera.") }}
 Ah, the innocence of a cat face.
 Who would believe this cute face could cause any trouble.